-Per the Executive Order, the Department established a COVID-19 Coordination Team (CCT) of cross-bureau representatives and expertise to implement its COVID-19 Workplace Safety Plan.
-The CCT sets, implements, and monitors a) safety protocols for physical space and b) conditions and guidance for onsite and remote working determinations.
-Additionally, the team meets regularly to review compliance with protocols, potential revisions to protocols, and any other operational needs.
-These protocols follow the Workforce Safety Plan principles.
+Per OMB Memorandum M-21-15, the Department established the COVID-19 Coordination Team (CCT) composed of cross-bureau representatives (including human resources office, executive leadership, and legal counsel) and medical experts to develop, implement, and update as needed its COVID-19 Workplace Safety Plan.
+The CCT sets, implements, and monitors COVID-19 safety protocols for physical space and the Department’s workforce.
+Additionally, the team meets regularly to review compliance with protocols, potential revisions to protocols, and consults with State Department Senior Agency Officials, as needed.

 The CCT coordinates all decisions with Facility Security Committees, as appropriate.
 For privately owned facilities leased by the Federal Government, the team coordinates with the General Services Administration (GSA), where appropriate, and the lessor’s designated representative.